Syedasif101/PDF-Annotator/README.md

 # PDF-Annotator

-# PDF Annotator Full Stack Application
+# PDF Annotator Full Stack Web App

-## Prerequisites

 Before running this application, make sure you have: